 The immune system is a powerful mechanism to defend and protect the body from pathogens, such as viruses, parasites and bacteria, and provides surveillance against cancers, by recognizing and responding to their characteristic antigens.
 The power of the immune system can, however, also present dangers, as misdirected immune responses can cause devastating autoimmune diseases.
-To address these issues, the immune system has evolved to encompass two interacting arms, an aggressive arm that serves to eradicate infection and has the potential to kill tumors and a regulatory arm that serves to limit the magnitude and duration of immune responses.
+To address these issues, the immune system has evolved to encompass two interacting arms, an aggressive arm that serves to eradicate infection and has the potential to accelerate pathology in neurodegenerative diseases and to kill tumors and a regulatory arm that serves to limit the magnitude and duration of immune responses.
 The balance of activity between these two arms has evolved to allow effective responses to the numerous pathogens in our environment, the primary threat to the integrity of organisms.
-This balance is, however, not necessarily well calibrated to respond to weaker antigenic challenges such as those of tumors that differ in relatively subtle ways from our normal tissues to which we are generally tolerant.
-Advances in our understanding of these regulatory mechanisms and our ability to develop drugs that modulate their effects, such as checkpoint inhibitors, has enabled important advances in immunotherapy and the treatment of cancer.
-We believe our SEMA4D antibody platform offers novel mechanisms of immune modulation that could further enhance the beneficial effects of immunotherapy in cancer.
+Advances in our understanding of these regulatory mechanisms and our ability to develop drugs that modulate their effects, such as checkpoint inhibitors, has enabled important advances in immunotherapy.
+We believe our SEMA4D antibody platform offers novel mechanisms of immune modulation that could further enhance the beneficial effects of immunotherapy in regulating immune responses in neurodegenerative diseases and cancer.